DuncanCragg/OnexOS/README-MetaWebOS.md

 ### What do you do there?

-All the usual virtual world things: meet, chat, share, build, co-create, work and play.
+All the usual Open World Sandbox or virtual world things: meet, chat, share, build, co-create, work and play.

 ### Why is it an operating system?